Sonnet 54 | O how much more doth beauty beauteous seem

 Introduction to Shakespearean Sonnets

 Sonnet 54 is one of the 154 sonnets written by William Shakespeare which were published in the year 1609.
-Most of the sonnets were inspired by a man that Shakespeare admired, while some of these sonnets were written for Shakespeare’s mistress.
+The majority of the sonnets were inspired by a man that Shakespeare admired, while some of these sonnets were written for Shakespeare’s mistress.
 Shakespeare shared a very complicated love triangle with these two.
 Major themes of the sonnet revolve around love, envy, infidelity, beauty, mortality and delusion.
 Shakespearean sonnets, even after hundreds of years, have still not lost their charm and are still read and idolised by the readers.

 Introduction to the Sonnet